zdravids/zdravids/README.md

 - 👀 I’m interested in QA, Database (MySQL) and Javascript
 - 🌱 I’m currently learning for a QA Egeneer in SoftUni and I have knowadge in JS
 - 💞️ I’m looking to collaborate on a Business Analysts projects
-- 📫 How to reach me zdravids@gmail.com
+- 📫 How to reach me zdravids@abv.bg
 <!---
 zdravids/zdravids is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.